Virginia Beach Cancer Screening, Screening Colonoscopy, Endoscopy & Gastroenterology Consultations

 The Center for Health and Cancer Prevention is a gastroenterology practice serving Virginia Beach, Chesapeake, Norfolk and Portsmouth, and is exclusively focused on:

-All cancer screenings and evaluations are performed at our Virginia Beach office by Dr. Keith Berger, M.D., who is Certified in Gastroenterology and Internal Medicine.
+All cancer screenings and evaluations are performed at our Virginia Beach office by Dr. Keith Berger, M.D., who is certified by the American Board of Internal Medicine in Gastroenterology and Internal Medicine.
 Dr. Berger’s training includes Harvard College, Duke University Medical Center, and Yale University.

 Reasons to see Dr. Berger

-1. A screening colonoscopy is recommended if you are over 50.
-Colonoscopies are also advised if you have factors that put you at higher risk for cancer (e.g. family member(s) with colon polyps or colon cancer, smoking, or history of breast cancer).
+1. A screening colonoscopy is recommended if you are 50 or over.
+Colonoscopy is advised earlier (e.g. age 40) if you have other factors that put you at higher risk for cancer such as:

-4. You are having frequent heartburn (acid reflux), or difficulty swallowing, or another ‘upper’ abdominal symptom which requires upper endoscopy (a brief procedure to examine your esophagus, stomach and small bowel)
+3. You are having frequent heartburn (acid reflux), or difficulty swallowing, or another ‘upper’ abdominal symptom you may require upper endoscopy (a brief procedure to examine your esophagus, stomach and small bowel)

 All of our procedures and consultations are performed in our office on 1st Colonial Road near Sentara Virginia Beach General Hospital.
 Our office is American Association of Ambulatory Healthcare Centers (AAAHC) certified and passes the same safety and quality measures as hospitals and outpatient surgery centers.